thiru-84/money-management-app-CRED/README.md

 # My Journey

 What a coincidence!
-I have been creating this money management app on Union Government Budget Day (Feb 1)!
+I have been working on this money management app on Union Government Budget Day (Feb 1)!

-Putting my glorification of the coincidence aside, I started focusing on app development since I only have two days to complete the task.
+Putting my glorification of the coincidence aside, I started focusing on app development since I only had two days to complete the task.
 My journey began with designing the layout using Figma.
-Even though design is an easy job, I aimed for a simple design and focused purely on JavaScript development.
-I used online available code snippets and modified them to match my taste.
-Once that was done, I quickly fixed responsiveness, which became an easy task for me as well since I have started using Tailwind CSS more often for development.
+Even though design is an easy job for me, I aimed for a simple design and focused purely on JavaScript development.
+I used online code snippets and modified them to match my taste.
+Once that was done, I quickly fixed the responsiveness, which became an easy task for me since I have started using Tailwind CSS more often for development.

-Initially I focused on adding part by storing values inside variables, Once that been done with the help of eventlistener.
-I have updated the collected information dynamically to the table before appending it.
-I have come across multiple errors, undefine and many more...
-ChatGPT helped me resolve it 😒.
-Now I can able to write 80% correct code and hopefully I will increase it gradually!
+Initially, I focused on adding functionality by storing values to dedicated variables.
+Once that was done with the help of the event listener, I updated the collected information dynamically to the table and append it.
+I came across multiple errors, undefined values, and many others...
+ChatGPT helped me resolve them 😒.
+Now I am able to write 80% correct code and hopefully, I will increase it gradually!

-Then I have completed the delete part such is easy with .remove() method.
-The progress was smooth till now and once I started to focus on edit and updating the stored data, I encountered multiple issues and then I need to focus on local storage as well!
-I don't even have any clue about local storage.
-And once again I expect help from friend ChatGPT on data updating functionality and he messed my entire code.
-Don't trust ChatGPT.
+Then, I completed the delete functionality, which was easy with the ".remove()" method.
+The progress was smooth until I started focusing on editing and updating the stored data.
+I encountered multiple issues, and then I needed to focus on local storage as well!
+I didn't even have any clue about local storage.
+With instructions and help from ChatGPT, I achieved the update functionality!

+The key here is that relying on ChatGPT for solutions is not ideal and sometimes that totally messes up the code, but it helps us complete the project.
+With an understanding of the programming language we are using, we can leverage AI, but it's not as smart as exaggerated on social media.